yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a client-side web application with a supporting backend server.
-It provides a user interface for various utilities, including information pages (`about.html`, `history.html`), a timer/alarm feature (`timer.html`, `alarm.mp3`), and potentially an AI-powered summarization tool (`summarize.html`, `gemini.js`).
-The backend, implemented in `index.js`, handles core functionalities such as user login and basic server interaction.
-The combination of HTML, CSS, and client-side JavaScript indicates a dynamic frontend, while the Node.js `index.js` provides necessary server-side logic and API endpoints.
+This project appears to be a web-based application, likely a personal utility or tool, with features for user interaction, content display, and potentially AI-driven summarization.
+The presence of multiple HTML files (`index.html`, `login.html`, `summarize.html`, `timer.html`, `about.html`, `history.html`), along with client-side JavaScript (`script.js`) and CSS (`style.css`), indicates a frontend user interface.
+A backend server, handled by `index.js`, provides API functionality, including user authentication (`POST /login`).
+The `gemini.js` file and `summarize.html` strongly suggest integration with an AI model for text summarization capabilities.
+Other features like a `timer.html` and `alarm.mp3` hint at a time management or reminder utility.
+Recent commit history indicates a focus on documentation generation, with earlier development of content.

 ---